Miss L Boon

 Each sport is taught in 8-10 lesson blocks.
 Students develop physical literacy and physical competence to promote the knowledge, skills and behaviour to allow them to succeed.
 The development of tolerance, a sense of fair play and good sporting behaviour are considered essential elements of the learning process.
 Students are encouraged to peer and self-assess regularly and to respond appropriately to the needs of individuals and groups.

-Each practical area is assessed at the start and end of the unit in order to measure and monitor progress effectively and this runs alongside termly fitness tests to track fitness levels.
+Each practical area is assessed at the end of the unit in order to measure and monitor progress effectively and this runs alongside termly fitness tests to track fitness levels.
 Homework will be set when appropriate allowing students to be explorative and evaluative to gain deeper insights into the learning of their sporting content.

 Key Stage 4 Information: